 Quinces are medium sized semi-tropical deciduous trees, reaching about 10 to 15 feet in height.
 Pink-white flowers appear in the spring and early summer, which develop into pear-shaped, golden color fruits.
-The fruit is larger than average apple and bumpy; appear somewhat like large guava, avocado, or as short-necked pear fruit.
+The fruit is larger than medium apple and bumpy; look somewhat like giant guava, avocado, or as short-necked pear fruit.
 Its fuzzy surface is smooth as in peaches.

 Quince fruit weighs about 250-750 g or more in some varieties.
-Inside, its flesh is light yellow, gritty and has multiple seeds concentrated at its center as in apples.
-Raw quince has intense fruity aroma and together with its bright yellow color instantly attracts the fruit lover’s attention.
-However, raw fruits, even after ripen, generally astringent and tart.
+Inside, its flesh is light yellow, gritty and has many seeds concentrated at its center as in apples.
+Raw quince has an intense fruity aroma and together with its bright yellow color instantly attracts the fruit lover’s attention.
+However, raw fruits, even after ripe, generally astringent and tart.

-Quince is low calorie fruit.
+Quince is low-calorie fruit.
 100 g fresh raw fruit provides 57 calories.
-In addition, it composes several vital poly-phenolic antioxidants than apples and pears.
-The fruit is a storehouse of phyto-nutrients such as dietary fiber, minerals, and vitamins.
+Besides, it composes several vital poly-phenolic antioxidants than apples and pears.
+The fruit is a storehouse of phytonutrients such as dietary fiber, minerals, and vitamins.

 Quince flesh along with its peel contains good amounts of fiber.
 Further, its gritty granules in the pulp composed of astringent compounds known as tannins namely, catechin and epicatechin.
-They bind to cancer-causing toxins and chemicals in the colon, and thereby protecting its mucous membrane from inflammatory bowel disease (IBD), cancers, and diverticulitis.
-In addition, it helps reduce body weight and blood LDL cholesterol levels.
+They bind to cancer-causing toxins and chemicals in the colon and thereby protecting its mucosa from inflammatory bowel disease (IBD), cancers, and diverticulitis.
+Also, it helps reduce body weight and blood LDL cholesterol levels.

-It has several phenolic compounds such as caffeoylquinic acid, procyanidin-B2, oligomeric procyanidin, polymeric procyanidin etc., and essential oils like furfural, limonene, linalol, vomifoliol, toluene, ß-ionone, a-terpineol, etc. Together; these compounds give quince its unique fragrance.
+It has several phenolic compounds such as caffeoylquinic acid, procyanidin-B2, oligomeric procyanidin, polymeric procyanidin, etc., and essential oils like furfural, limonene, linalool, vomifoliol, toluene, ß-ionone, a-terpineol, etc. Together; these compounds give quince its unique fragrance.

-Ripe quince fruit has good concentration of vitamin C. 100 g fruit provides 15 mg or 25% of RDA of vitamin-C. Fruits rich in this vitamin help remove harmful oxygen-free radicals from the body.
+Ripe quince fruit has a good concentration of vitamin-C. 100 g fruit provides 15 mg or 25% of RDA of vitamin-C. Fruits rich in this vitamin help remove harmful oxygen-free radicals from the body.
 Vitamin C helps boost immunity, reduce viral episodes and inflammatory conditions.

 Although not well documented, quince fruit, like pears, has anti-allergenic and anti-inflammatory properties.
 The fruit as well its seed's extraction suggested in the treatment of cystitis, atopic dermatitis, recommended by health practitioners as a safe alternative in the preparation of food products for allergic people.